Faervan/yggdrasil/README.md

 But right now only a Windows executable is available on https://killarchive.fun/yggdrasil.exe

 ## Dreams and goals
-Inspired by the world of overlord, the dream of this game is to become an (massive?)morpg in a medieval fantasy world...
+Inspired by the world of overlord, the dream of this game is to become a (massive?)morpg in a medieval fantasy world...

-however, the current goal is to just be a little fun 3D fighting game :)
+However, the current goal is to just be a little fun 3D fighting game :)

 ## Current state
 Currently you can shoot little blue bullets and have five lives...multiplayer is working, but only basic client side authority
-(all the networking part is hand written and uses only some basic crates like `tokio`).
+(all the networking part is handwritten and uses only some basic crates like `tokio`).

 ## Contributing
 I would love to have some other people participate in this :)

 Either
 - code wise (in rust + bevy)
-  - many parts are really messy right know, but I would be willing to explain stuff (or you explain stuff to me) and restructure (which I plan to do anyways)
+  - many parts are really messy right know, but I would be willing to explain stuff (or you explain stuff to me) and restructure (which I plan to do anyway)

 or
 - **art wise**: